 Moreover, Disnix uses inter-dependency specifcations for the installation or upgrade process of a distributed system to ensure that every service is activated or deactivated in the right order and that the system will not fail due to a missing inter-dependency or a broken inter-dependency relationship.

-Like the standard Nix package manager, which support atomic upgrades, Disnix uses a two-phase commit variant mapped onto Nix deployment operations to upgrade a distributed system atomically.
-Since the Nix package manager always stores components next to each other in a Nix store and never overwrites existing files, upgrading a distributed system is also very safe and we can almost always perform a rollback.
+Like the standard Nix package manager, which support atomic upgrades, Disnix extends this concept to service-oriented systems by mapping the concepts of the two-phase commit protocol onto Nix deployment operations to upgrade a distributed system (almost) atomically.
+Since the Nix package manager always stores components next to each other in a Nix store and never overwrites existing files, upgrading a distributed system is very safe and we can almost always perform a rollback.

-The only impure step involved in upgrading is the activation of obsolete services and activation of newly installed services, a phase in which users may observe that the system is changing.
+The only impure step while upgrading, is the activation of obsolete services and activation of newly installed services, a phase in which users may observe that the system is changing.
 To make this process truly atomic, Disnix has an extension mechanism that can be used to temporary queue/block incoming connections until the transition is finished.
-We developed a simple example with stateful TCP connections to demonstrate this.
+We have developed a simple prototype example with stateful TCP connections to demonstrate this.

 Like the standard Nix package manager, Disnix also provides a garbage collector, which safely removes all obsolete components from the machines in the network.